jimhigson/oboe.js/writing/main/3_Background.md

 not alter the existing concepts.
 In practice integration testing against the beta version of a service will be necessary to be pre-warned of upcoming, incompatible changes.
-If an incompatibility is found the ability to then create an expression which is compatible with with a present and known future version remains a valuable tool because it decouples the consumer and provider update schedules, removing the need for the client to march perfectly in sync with the service.
+If an incompatibility is found the ability to then create an expression which is compatible with a present and known future version remains a valuable tool because it decouples the consumer and provider update schedules, removing the need for the client to march perfectly in sync with the service.